Cathay Pacific's pilots plan levy as buffer against action by airline

-SINGAPORE (Reuters) - Cathay Pacific Airways Ltd’s (0293.HK) pilots will vote on whether to raise funds as a buffer against any actions the loss-making Hong Kong airline takes against them such as unilateral benefit changes or job losses, according to the pilot’s union.
+SINGAPORE, Nov 23 (Reuters) - Cathay Pacific Airways Ltd’s pilots will vote on whether to raise funds as a buffer against any actions the loss-making Hong Kong airline takes against them like unilateral benefit changes or job losses, according to the pilot’s union.

-Cathay has warned its pilots about intended cuts to their housing allowances and retirement benefits as it attempts to return to profitability after reporting the worst half-year loss in at least 20 years.
+Cathay has warned its pilots about intended cuts to their housing allowances and retirement benefits, as the airline attempts to return to profitability after reporting the worst half-year loss in at least 20 years.

 Cathay has 3,300 pilots globally, two-thirds of whom are members of unions.